lamhq/tech-notes/pages/devops/aws/analytics/lake-formation.md

 **Data sharing**: It allows you to share data internally and externally across multiple AWS accounts, AWS organizations or IAM principals.

-## Integrations

-Integrations with other AWS services.

-AWS Glue:
-- AWS Glue and Lake Formation share the same Data Catalog
-- AWS Glue users can access only the databases and tables on which they have Lake Formation permissions.

-Amazon Athena:
-- Amazon Athena users can query only the databases, tables, and columns that they have Lake Formation permissions on

-Amazon Redshift Spectrum:
-- Amazon Redshift users can query only the tables and columns in external schema on which they have Lake Formation permissions.

-Lake Formation also works with AWS KMS to enable integrated services to encrypt and decrypt data in S3.

 ## Concepts

 ### Data lake